ibm-cloud-docs/apiconnect/getting-started-v5.md

 {:codeblock: .codeblock}
 {:pre: .pre}
 {:note: .note}
+{:important: .important}

 # Getting started with {{site.data.keyword.apiconnect_short}} V5
 {: #getting-started-v5}

 Use {{site.data.keyword.apiconnect_full}} V5 to quickly create APIs and microservices based on Node.js and Java runtimes.
 {: shortdesc}

+{{site.data.keyword.apiconnect_full}} will be temporarily pausing all new sign-ups to the Lite and Enterprise plans on 31 October 2021.
+If you currently have an instance of this plan provisioned, the service will not be interrupted and we will continue to support you, but you will not be able to create a new instance.
+New users will, instead, be directed to use the {{site.data.keyword.apiconnect_short}} V10 Reserved instance (paid service).
+Please do not hesitate to reach out to an IBM sales representative with any questions.
+{: important}

 You can manage your APIs by setting varying levels of security, visibility, billing information, and rate limits.
 The {{site.data.keyword.apiconnect_short}} service also lets you transform and grow your business with insights through detailed analytics with structured filtered searches.